frconor-ebook/meditations/_posts/2025-02-10-the-mother-of-fair-love.md

 Initially, St. Josemaría thought there would never be women in Opus Dei on the 2nd of October 1928, when he saw what God wanted of him.

-But then he said, like an unexpected child, two years later, within the Mass, he saw very clearly that God wanted something very different.
-He wanted the Women of the Prelature.
+But then he said, "like an unexpected child," two years later, within the Mass, he saw very clearly that God wanted something very different.
+He wanted the women of the Prelature.

 One of the aspects of the life of St. Josemaría that I think has not been spoken enough about, perhaps, is what St. Josemaría did for women